 Editorial Policy

-Our standards for accuracy, sourcing, reviews, and how we handle the small but real conflicts of running a publication that covers products we also operate alongside.
+Our standards for accuracy, sourcing, reviews, and how we handle the small but real conflicts that come with covering a fast-moving consumer category.

 This page exists for two reasons.
 The first is regulatory — publishers are increasingly expected to publish their editorial standards, and we agree with the principle.
 The second is practical: we want readers to be able to verify, in plain language, what we do and don’t do.
 If we ever fall short of any of these commitments, please tell us.